-Your doctor may have prescribed Nexazole for another reason.
+Your doctor may have prescribed NEXOLE for another reason.

-There is no evidence that Nexazole is addictive.
+There is no evidence that NEXOLE is addictive.

-Before you take Nexazole
+Before you take NEXOLE

-When you must not take it
+When you must not take NEXOLE

-Do not take Nexazole if you have allergies to:
+Do not take NEXOLE if you have allergies to:

-- esomeprazole or any ingredient listed at the end of this leaflet - any medicines containing a proton-pump inhibitor
+- Esomeprazole or any ingredient listed at the end of this leaflet - Any medicines containing a proton-pump inhibitor.

-Some of the symptoms of an allergic reaction may include shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other parts of the body; rash, itching or hives on the skin.
+Some of the symptoms of an allergic reaction may include shortness of breath, wheezing or difficulty breathing; swelling of the face lips, tongue or other parts of the body; rash, itching or hives on the skin.

-Do not take NEXAZOLE if you are also taking atazanavir or cilostazol.
+Do not take NEXOLE if you are taking atazanavir or cilostazol.

 Please check with your doctor or pharmacist if you are taking these medicines.
-These medicines will be affected by Nexazole.
+These medicines will be affected by NEXOLE.

-Nexazole is not approved for use in children younger than 1 year of age.
+NEXOLE is not approved for use in children younger than 1 year of age.

-There is no specific information about use in children younger than 1 year of age, so Nexazole is not recommended in these patients.
+There is no specific information about use in children younger than 1 year of age, so NEXOLE is not recommended in these patients.

-Do not take Nexazole after the use by (expiry) date printed on the pack or if the packaging is torn or shows signs of tampering.
+Do not take NEXOLE after the use by (expiry) date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.